No matter what kind of investor you are, you’ll agree that your financial plan should include the following three key objectives:

 Let’s assume that your basic salary comes up to ₹ 10,000.
 In this case, here is how the breakup of the employee and employer contributions will work.

 Here, let’s say your basic salary is ₹ 20,000.
-So, given this number, check out how much you and your employer will contribute to your EPF and your pension account.
+So, given this number, check out how much you and your employer will contribute to your EPF and pension account.

-Here, as you can see, the EPS contribution is limited to ₹ 1,250 because the salary limit for this purpose is capped at ₹ 15,000.
+As you can see, the EPS contribution is limited to ₹ 1,250 because the salary limit for this purpose is capped at ₹ 15,000.
 This sums up how your contribution and your employer’s contribution are calculated.

 The EPS scheme gives you pension benefits.
 You will be eligible for these benefits under EPS if you have completed 10 years of service.
-And once you have attained 58 years of age, will start receiving a regular pension.
+And once you have attained 58 years of age, you will start receiving a regular pension.

 You get a lifelong pension from EPS, and in case of your demise, your nominee will receive the pension benefits.
 The monthly pension is calculated with this formula: